ImperialCollegeLondon/virtual_ecosystem/README.md

 This repository is the home for the development of the Virtual Ecosystem.
-The Virtual Ecosystem is a project to develop a simulation of all of the major processes involved in a terrestial ecosystem including the:
+The Virtual Ecosystem is a project to develop a simulation of all of the major processes involved in a terrestrial ecosystem including the:

 * growth and demographic processes of the primary producers,
 * microclimatic processes within and around the ecosystem,